 Overview of maritime communication applications by type

-Figure 1 shows some example applications within e-Navigation broken down between the categories of essential communication application to ensure safety, important communication application for efficient operations and possible commercial communication applications.
+Figure 1 shows some example applications broken down between the categories of essential communication application to ensure safety, important communication application for efficient operations and possible commercial communication applications.

 General Overview of Existing Communication System Technologies

 This section details the current technologies used for maritime communications by frequency band.
-Please refer to the table in Annex A for system details, Annex B for maritime spectrum allocations and Annex 4 for specific ITU technical characteristics associated with the systems described in section 3.3 and 3.4.
+Please refer to the table in Annex A for system details, Annex B for maritime spectrum allocations and Annex D for specific ITU technical characteristics associated with the systems described in section 3.3 and 3.4.

 Propagation

 Both analogue and digital communications will suffer from propagation effects.
 It should be noted that propagation can limit or inhibit the transmission of digital communications.
 This means that measures may be required to mitigate adverse effects of propagation.
-Such measures could include automatic carrier selection (alternative routing for messages); or use of ‘smart’ protocol to send only the unsent information.
+Such measures could include automatic carrier selection; or use of ‘smart’ protocol to send only the unsent information.

 Low Frequency Band (LF)